 At the end of the day, what pita is called is irrelevant.

 What’s interesting is the importance burek has in Bosnia and Herzegovina cuisine compared to the non-meat pitas.
-It’s the evidence of a versatile, yet meat-centric cuisine.
+It’s the evidence of a versatile yet meat-centric cooking.

 As it relates to buredžici, having ground beef as their main ingredient helps them benefit from burek’s popularity.
 Although meat-only is the most prominent version, we’ll add a finely diced potato to our buredžici recipe today for that extra kick of flavor.

 A tip if you’re traveling to BiH.
 Asking for something like a burek with cheese will give you strange looks.
-Or, like one woman, you may receive a piece of actual cheese in between two halves of a meat pie.
-If you’re not sure how to order, just ask for a pita with your stuffing of choice, or point to the pita you want.
+Or, like one woman, you may receive a piece of actual cheese between two halves of a meat pie.
+If you’re unsure how to order, ask for a pita with your stuffing of choice, or point to the pita you want.

 Shape And Topping Make Buredžici Unique

 There are two main differences between buredžici and other pies: shape and topping.

 Buredžici are shaped in several different ways depending on how the dough is cut and folded.

 Other people like to make dozens miniature stuffed dough balls.
 In some places, they are shaped like little triangles.
 The taste is equally great; however, this is the most visually appealing way of forming the dough; when they come out of the oven, buredžici look like a million flowering bites in a pan.

 There are versions of buredžici made with flaky, croissant-like dough, while other versions call for regular.